 Build-ups are one of the essential elements of today’s dance music.
 They drive the track forward, introduce an uplifting feeling, and raise the overall energy level.
 There is no denying that build-ups with more or less complex drops can be found in most of the today’s top charting E.D.M. tracks.
 I am sure you will agree that making a layered build-up can be never-ending fun.
 Nevertheless, sometimes this can be a time-consuming process.
 Combining an intense build-up with enough tension and a drop always works well on the dance floor.
 In my opinion, it’s always better to combine elements like snare rolls, white noise, synth risers into one effective buildup than to use them separately.
 This can be particularly useful for breakdowns in the track.
 In the next tutorial, I will try to demonstrate how to make an effective buildup, one step at a time.

 Creating a formidable Snare Roll

-It goes without saying that it would be a plus to automate few parameters like pitch and reverb to rise some tension.
+It goes without saying that it would be a plus to automate few parameters like pitch and reverb to raise some tension.
 In the pitch envelope section within Battery 4 I will automate the pitch amount parameter.
 Subsequently, the automation of the built-in reverb effect will follow.
 Here is how snare roll sounds processed like that:

 ~Snare Roll 1 with Pitch and Reverb Automation

 The next thing to do would be to copy the previously made instance of Battery 4 on the new track.
 After that, I will choose a different snare sample and make a different sequence in the midi editor that will also speed up gradually.
 Here is how it sounds now: